tekin-tontu/springs/README.md

 Simple module implementing spring physics.
 Learning how to create reusable modules in C3.
 Sample application demonstrating usage of spring.c3 module.

-Added fabrik module to program procedural animation using inverse kinematics.
+Added fabrik module to program procedural animation using forward and backward reaching inverse kinematics.

 Tested on MacOS 15.0.